blixt/js-procedural/README.md

 console.log(earth.habitable ?
 'Yes' : 'No');
 ```

-Now it makes sense for a region in the world to be accessible...
+Now it makes sense for a region in a world to be accessible...

 ```javascript
 var region = world.generates('region')